Munawar Ahmed Gill: Political career

-He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-109 (Sialkot-VIII) in 1988 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-109 (Sialkot-VIII) in the 1988 Pakistani general election, but was unsuccessful.
 He received 7,780 votes and lost the seat to Nawaz Sharif.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Democratic Alliance (PDA) from Constituency PP-109 (Sialkot-VIII) in 1990 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Democratic Alliance (PDA) from Constituency PP-109 (Sialkot-VIII) in the 1990 Pakistani general election, but was unsuccessful.
 He received 19,660 votes and lost the seat to a candidate of Islami Jamhoori Ittehad.

-He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-109 (Sialkot-VIII) in 1990 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-109 (Sialkot-VIII) in the 1990 Pakistani general election, but was unsuccessful.
 He received 7,832 votes and lost the seat to Ghulam Abbas, a candidate of Pakistan Peoples Party (PPP).

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-127 (Sialkot-VII) in 1997 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-127 (Sialkot-VII) in the 1997 Pakistani general election.
 He received 31,572 votes and defeated Ghulam Abbas, a candidate of PPP.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-127 (Sialkot-VII) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-127 (Sialkot-VII) in the 2008 Pakistani general election.
 He received 34,318 votes and defeated Armaghan Subhani.
 From 2008 to 2013, he served as Political Assistant to Chief Minister of Punjab Shehbaz Sharif.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-127 (Sialkot-VII) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-127 (Sialkot-VII) in the 2013 Pakistani general election.